Market Sizing Questions: Strategies, Examples, and Answers

 For this market sizing example, let’s say that we define market size as the total sales in one year.
 We are specifically determining the market size of disposable, non-electric toothbrushes.
 Finally, let’s say that the interviewer tells us that we are determining the market size in the United States only.

-Step Two: Develop a market sizing approach or framework
+Step 2: Develop a market sizing approach or framework

-Now that you understand what you are being asked to guesstimate, you’ll want to structure an approach or create a framework before you begin doing any calculations.
+Now that you understand what we are being asked to guesstimate, you’ll want to structure an approach or create a framework before you begin doing any calculations.

 Developing a market sizing approach or framework will help you avoid making unnecessary calculations and prevent math calculation mistakes.